HaHmada/Toolkit-To-Install-Recovery-Stock-TWRP-For-Certus/README.md

 EXIT
 ```

-6. Once you are done, click CTRL+SHIFT+S & Following This Settings
+7. Once you are done, click CTRL+SHIFT+S & Following This Settings

+Location: C:/Users/user/Documents/

 File name: Toolkit.bat

 Save as type: All types (*.*)

-7. Finish You Can Use This Toolkit
+8. Finish You Can Use This Toolkit